 She joined us for a discussion on the influences these tools and strategies can have on the workplace, and how organizations both large and small can benefit from them.

-During her first year at Raytheon, working for John Malanowski, the then VP of Talent Development, Dr. Moon was required - as were all employees - to become Six Sigma certified -- a methodology she found an immediate use for on her first major project, focused on candidate impressions and new hire retention.
+During her first year at Raytheon, working for John Malanowski, the then VP of Talent Development, Dr. Moon was required — as were all employees — to become Six Sigma certified, a methodology she found an immediate use for on her first major project, which was focused on candidate impressions and new hire retention.

 This was before people analytics was really on anyone's radar.

 The opportunity to use data to uncover root causes and help make more informed decisions to rectify problems worked: she was able to improve the first year new hire retention rate by 40 percent for corporate positions.